Fine Adjustment Screws

 Press Fit Method

 The assembly process begins by producing the appropriate sized mating hole for the threaded nut/bushing.
 We recommend the use of a reamer to achieve a circular hole with the proper diameter.
-Given the close fit between the threaded nut/bushing and the mating adjuster screw, we cannot stress enough the importance of making a circular hole with the proper hole diameter.
-The hole should be 0 to 0.0003”smaller than the nut/bushing.
-For our own production needs, we use we combine the press fit with a permanent anaerobic adhesive e.g. Loctite 603, 609 or equivalent that provides excellent long-term performance.
+Given the close fit between the threaded nut or bushing and the mating adjuster screw, we cannot stress enough the importance of making a circular hole with the proper hole diameter.
+The hole should be 0 to 0.0003” smaller than the nut/bushing.
+For our own production needs, we combine the press fit method with a permanent anaerobic adhesive e.g. Loctite 603, 609 or equivalent that provides excellent long-term performance.
 It is essential that both surfaces be completely free of grease for proper curing of the adhesive.

-The nut/bushing should be put in place using a press tool or similar to ensure that thenut/bushing is put in straight into the hole.
-If the nut/bushing is deformed the adjuster screw might get stuck in the nut/bushing.
+The nut/bushing should be put in place using a press tool or similar method to ensure that the nut/bushing is put into the hole straight.
+If the nut/bushing is deformed, the adjuster screw may get stuck in the nut/bushing during use.

 The benefit of the press fit over a loose fit is the unbeaten performance of the nut/bushing mounting surface joint.